publicocean0/bindep/README.md

  5. resource: is a text or a binary file present in a bower component but has no direct reference in the source.
  6. dependency: a bower component can use many bower component as dependencies.
  7. module: a bower component can contains many modules.
 For each module you can add attachments,resources,dependencies.You can also define what modules require this module.
  8. converter: is a handler permitting to convert a file type in a attachment.
+By default is setup just less converter permitting to convert less files in css files.
  9. preprocessor: bindep can use a additional preprocessor for attachments passing directly options in your tag-block.The preprocessor syntax you can embed in you attachments can be find [here](https://github.com/dcodeIO/Preprocessor.js)
  10. defaults:you can set the default behavior for preprocessor (context passed),modules used,submodules used in the dependencies actived.
     </ul>